 For retailers or other organisations who wants to order books see guidelines about distribution from our provider Lightning Source.
 It is also possible to contact Ingram Whole sales services for further information.

-The cost quoted includes all production (electronic as well as print), distribution to retailers and marketing as well as legal deposit copies according to Swedish law.
-Language editing and indexing creation are optional and can be added to the quote upon request.
-Prices are kept as low as possible and will be calculated based on the specific contents and format of the book being proposed.
+The cost quoted includes all production (electronic as well as print), distribution to retailers and marketing as well as legal deposit copies according to Swedish law and reference copies for the Press.
+See also the description of publishing services below.
+Language editing and book index creation are optional services (see below) and can be added to the quote upon request.
+Prices are negotiated by Stockholm University Press and the aim is to keep the costs as low as possible.

 More advice on how to find potential funders for open access book publications can be found in the Open Access Books Toolkit, hosted by the OAPEN Library (a database for open access books where all Stockholm University Press books are indexed)